IndustrialPhilbot/Open-Industry-Project-1/README.md

 # OpenIndustryProject

-Free and Open-source PLC driven warehouse/manufacturing simulation made with [Unity](https://unity.com/) and [libplctag.NET](https://github.com/libplctag/libplctag.NET).
+Free and Open-source PLC driven warehouse/manufacturing simulation made with [Unity](https://unity.com/), [OPC UA .NET](https://github.com/OPCFoundation/UA-.NETStandard), and [libplctag](https://github.com/libplctag/libplctag).

 The goal is to provide an open platform for developers to contribute to the creation of virtual industrial equipment/devices and for people to be able to test their ideas or simply educate themselves using a real PLC.